 Hummus is a delight I discovered just a few years ago, and it’s become one of my favorite “healthy” snacks.
-After trying a few commercial brands, a friend told me it was super-easy to make at home, and suggested that I might have most of the ingredients at home.
+After trying a few commercial brands, a friend told me it was super-easy to make it fresh, and suggested that I might have most of the ingredients at home.
 Had to go to the store for chickpeas and tahini, but once all the ingredients were assembled, I gave it a go.
 YUM.
 Seriously.
-I usually enjoy it with toasted pita bread or as a dip for veggies, but it also makes a tasty salad dressing if you add a little water or olive oil to thin it out.
+I usually enjoy it with toasted pita bread, low salt tortilla chips, or as a dip for veggies, but it also makes a tasty salad dressing if you add a little water or olive oil to thin it out.

 INGREDIENTS